Reference Recipe: Spaghetti Bolognese

 Directions #

-4. Add the can of tomatoes and a pinch of salt, pepper and paprika powder.
-Cover the pan and cook on a low heat.
+- Add the can of tomatoes and a pinch of salt, pepper, and paprika powder.
+Cover the pan and cook on low heat.

-5. In a second pan, bring the water to the boil, add salt and cook the spaghetti.
+- In a second pan, bring water to a boil, add salt, and cook the spaghetti.

-6. When the spaghetti are ready, serve: Season the Bolognese sauce to taste, adding a little of the cooking water from the spaghetti if necessary to thicken the sauce.
+- When the spaghetti is ready, serve: Season the Bolognese sauce to taste, adding a little of the cooking water from the spaghetti if necessary to thicken the sauce.
 Drain the spaghetti and serve with the sauce and grated Parmesan.

 Carbon Footprint #